 Spoon the mac and cheese into the center of the pork, leaving a 1" edge from the top and bottom.

 Pinch the edges together along the crease and both ends.
 Fold the bacon in on itself to secure.

 Sprinkle the remaining Head Country Original seasoning over the top.

 Preheat the smoker or grill to 225 degrees F. If using a grill, set up for two-zone grilling.

 Lay the bbq pork fatty, seam side down, on the cooler side of your grill or smoker.
-Cover and smoke until the internal temp of the pork reaches 165F and the bacon is crispy.
+Cover and smoke until the internal temp of the pork reaches 165 degrees F and the bacon is crispy.